 What type of projects will be funded?
 Proposals should be for physical improvements, including landscaping projects, neighborhood markers, tree plantings, benches, planters, curb cuts, signs, trash receptacles, murals and art.
 Projects must be visible, provide a public benefit and be located in places such as street medians, parkways, walls visible to the public or municipal property.
 Permission must be obtained in advance by the property owner before funds will be granted.
 Additional review may also be required by city staff, including the City Attorney's office, prior to granting approval.

 Funding: Each Neighborhood Council may apply for multiple projects, however, the total dollar amount requested for all projects may not exceed $10,000 per Neighborhood Council per fiscal year.
 All projects must be completed before any additional applications are accepted for the following fiscal year.
 Funds will be disbursed upon meeting all required written authorizations through the Department Of Neighborhood Empowerment.
-Project applications will be accepted beginning January 2015.
+Project applications will be accepted on a rolling basis.

 Funds may be used for: Professional Services directly related to the implementation of the project, materials and supplies, and equipment rental and/or purchase of tools.